Diurnality: Light

 Light is one of the most defining environmental factors that determines an animal's activity pattern.
 Photoperiod or a light dark cycle is determined by the geographical location, with day time being associated with much ambient light, and night time being associated with little ambient light.
 Light is one of the strongest influences of the suprachiasmatic nucleus (SCN) which is part of the hypothalamus in the brain that controls the circadian rhythm in most animals.
 This is what determines whether an animal is diurnal or not.
 The SCN uses visual information like light to start a cascade of hormones that are released and work on many physiological and behavioural functions.

 Light can produce powerful masking effects on an animal's circadian rhythm, meaning that it can "mask" or influence the internal clock, changing the activity patterns of an animal, either temporarily or over the long term if exposed to enough light over a long period of time.
-Masking can be referred to either as positive masking or negative masking, with it either increasing an diurnal animals activity or decreasing a nocturnal animal's activity, respectively.
+Masking can be referred to either as positive masking or negative masking, with it either increasing a diurnal animal's activity or decreasing a nocturnal animal's activity, respectively.
 This can be depicted when exposing different types of rodents to the same photoperiods.
 When a diurnal Nile grass rat and nocturnal mouse are exposed to the same photoperiod and light intensity, increased activity occurred within the grass rat (positive masking), and decreased activity within the mouse (negative masking).

 Even small amounts of environmental light change have shown to have an effect on the activity of mammals.
 An observational study done on the activity of nocturnal owl monkeys in the Gran Chaco in South America showed that increased amounts of moonlight at night increased their activity levels through the night which led to a decrease of daytime activity.
 Meaning that for this species, ambient moonlight is negatively correlated with diurnal activity.
 This is also connected with the foraging behaviours of the monkeys, as when there were nights of little to no moonlight, it affected the monkey's ability to forage efficiently, so they were forced to be more active in the day to find food.